Sony FE 16-35mm F4 G PZ Lens Review

 In the image quality comparison, we see both lenses producing excellent image quality.
 As expected, the PZ lens is a bit sharper at 35mm.
 The ZA lens has considerably less barrel distortion at the wide end but modestly less pincushion distortion at the long end.

-The Sony FE PZ 16-35mm F4 G Lens vs. FE 16-35mm F4 ZA OSS Lens comparison shows the PZ lens considerably lighter and modestly shorter and the ZA lens slightly narrower.
+The Sony FE 16-35mm F4 G PZ Lens vs. FE 16-35mm F4 ZA OSS Lens comparison shows the PZ lens considerably lighter and modestly shorter and the ZA lens slightly narrower.
 The PZ lens has the namesake power zoom feature, reduced focus breathing, and a higher maximum at the same minimum focus distance — 0.23x vs. 0.19x.
 The PZ lens has Dual XD Linear AF drive vs. SSM.
 It also has a fixed length that maintains balance on a gimbal.
 That the newer PZ lens costs noticeably less than the ZA lens makes this decision considerably easier.

 Does a wider aperture have value to you?
-The Sony FE 16-35mm F2.8 GM Lens shares the same focal length and provides a 2x wider aperture.
+The Sony FE 16-35mm F2.8 GM II Lens shares the same focal length and provides a 2x wider aperture.
 Those photographing subjects in motion in low light, including the night sky, will especially appreciate that aspect.

 It is always interesting to look across systems when comparing lenses.
 While not Sony camera compatible, the RF 14-35mm F4 L IS USM Lens is Canon's closest option.
 Obvious from the names is that the Canon lens has significantly wider focal lengths available, has 5.5-stop-rated in-lens image stabilization, and does not have power zoom.